raynirola/raynirola/README.md

 ### Hi there 👋

 Glad to see you here.
-Hope you fing something interesting.
+Hope you find something interesting.